 However you choose to use your mala beads, they are a very mindful, conscious item, so use them wisely!
 Here are 6 different ways you can use mala beads.

-Mala Beads are best used with meditation.
+Mala Beads are best used with meditation and mindfulness.
 This style is a type of yoga called japa.

 Japa literally means “muttering” in Sanskrit.
 In this style of yoga, you repeat the same mantra throughout your session.
 This could be as simple as a syllable like “om” or could be a short mantra or affirmation such as “I am calm”.
 This repetition can either be aloud or in your own mind as you go through the japa meditation.